 Part of the Classic Rock Bands Series.

 When my editor sent the list of potential titles, I jumped at the chance to write about my favorite band.
-Normally I find sources at the library and online, but this time I bought a stack of books that still have place of honor in my office.
+Often I find sources at the library and online because I’m writing about current events, but this time I bought a stack of books that still have place of honor in my office.